 We express no view or opinion as to any terms or other aspects of the Transaction (other than the Consideration to the extent expressly specified herein), including, without limitation, the form or structure of the Transaction or any costs attributable to refinancing any of the Company's existing indebtedness.
 Our opinion is limited to the fairness, from a financial point of view, to Merrimack of the Consideration to be received by Merrimack in the Transaction and no opinion or view is expressed with respect to any consideration received in connection with the Transaction by the holders of any class of securities, creditors or other constituencies of any party.
-In addition, no opinion or view is expressed with respect to the fairness (financial or otherwise) of the amount, nature or any other aspect of any compensation to any of the officers, directors or employees of any party to the Transaction, or class of such persons, relative to the Consideration.
+In addition, no opinion or view is expressed with respect to the fairness, directors or employees of any party to the Transaction, or class of such persons, relative to the Consideration.
 Furthermore, no opinion or view is expressed as to the relative merits of the Transaction in comparison to other strategies or transactions that might be available to Merrimack or with respect to the Business or in which Merrimack might engage or as to the underlying business decision of Merrimack to proceed with or effect the Transaction.
 We are not expressing any opinion as to the prices at which the common stock of Merrimack will trade at any time, including following announcement or consummation of the Transaction.
 In addition, we express no opinion or recommendation as to how any stockholder should vote or act in connection with the Transaction or any related matter.